Trevor369-ad/SLAM_AGV/README.md

     Edit the /workspace/src/columbus/description/ros2_control.xacro parameters to connect to your stm controller.

     **Make sure you have the right permissions to access the specified port otherwise the controller manager will fail**

+    Run ```sudo chmod a+rw <device-port>``` to give all users read and write permissions to the specified port (adjust this according to your needs), this allows our hardware interface to communicate with the microcontroller.

 That's it the robot your robot is up and running! 🎉